exploratory-io/book/user-defined-plugin.md

 #### name (required)

-`name` attribute holds Name of the plugin. in this case `riem_measurs`, please make sure to use your directory name for this `name` attribute.
+`name` attribute holds Name of the plugin. in this case `my_riem_measures`, please make sure to use your directory name for this `name` attribute.

 #### displayName (required)